Illinois 5Essentials Survey:

 strengths and areas for improvement in their school’s climate and learning

 conditions.
 A parent survey was also available.
 While not required by the state, we encouraged our families to participate.
+Please see the column at right for more information about the parent survey.

 The Illinois 5Essentials Survey provides a comprehensive assessment of school